Jiklopo/telebot-template/README.md

 This repository is a template for creating Telegram bot and deploy it to Heroku.
 You have to follow a few simple steps to deploy it to Heroku.
-This bot is based on [Django](https://www.djangoproject.com/) and [DRF](https://www.django-rest-framework.org/) so you can modify at as a regular django app.
+This bot is based on [Django](https://www.djangoproject.com/) and [DRF](https://www.django-rest-framework.org/) so you can modify it as a regular django app.

 # Heroku Deploy Guide